-The 2021 Ofsted "Review of Sexual Abuse in Schools and Colleges" highlighted the need for:
+The 2021 Ofsted 'Review of Sexual Abuse in Schools and Colleges" highlighted the need for:

-"a carefully sequenced RSHE curriculum, based on the Department for Education's violence, including online.
+"a carefully sequenced RSHE curriculum, based on the Department for Education's (DfE's) statutory guidance, that specifically includes sexual harassment and sexual violence, including online.
 This should include time for open discussion of topics that children and young people tell us they find particularly difficult, such as consent and the sending of 'nudes'.."